Olivet graduates are well-equipped to meet the demands and challenges of the engineering profession.

 Within three to five years after graduation, Olivet expects our engineering alumni to:

-- Be characterized by effective Christian influence in families, churches, businesses and communities.
+- Exemplify Christian service and leadership in their families, churches, businesses and communities.

-- Expand their knowledge and capabilities in a wide variety of engineering and professional assignments.
+- Employ engineering science principles and design methods in a variety of engineering and professional assignments.

-- Exhibit effective communication skills with peers, clients, management, and the public.
+- Express professional communication skills with peers, clients, management and the public.

-- Support the improvement of the Olivet engineering program.
+- Encourage the advancement of the Olivet Engineering program.